-As of 1 January 2016, the primary life and health insurance business (individual and group) is reported in the segment "Other" instead of the Life & Health Reinsurance segment.
-Comparative information for 2015 has been adjusted accordingly.
+&lt;sup>1The primary life and health insurance business (individual and group) is reported in the segment "Other" instead of the Life & Health Reinsurance segment.

+Comparative information for 2015 has been restated accordingly.

-2 Letter of credit fees of USD 12 million in Life&Health Reinsurance and USD 1 million in Property & Casualty Reinsurance have been reclassified from "Operating expenses" to "Interest expenses".
+2 Letter of credit fees of USD 11 million in Life & Health Reinsurance and USD 3 million in Property & Casualty Reinsurance have been reclassified from "Operating" expenses" to "Interest expenses".